 The War Memorial, located at 101 North Gay Street, in Baltimore, MD, honors and serves all veterans of Maryland.
 Designed by Baltimore's own Lawrence Hall Fowler, the War Memorial was dedicated April 5, 1925, as "... a place of meeting for all veteran, patriotic, and civic organizations, a depository for trophies of wars in which our country has engaged, and a tribute to those citizens of Maryland who gave their lives and their services in World War I." The War Memorial was rededicated in 1977 by Mayor William Schaefer as a consecration to the Marylanders who gave their lives in all 20th-century wars.

-The building serves as a place of remembrance for fallen soldiers and as an administrative office for veteran's outreach organizations.
+The building serves as a place of remembrance for fallen soldiers and as an administrative office for veteran outreach organizations.
 The War Memorial Commission was created under both State and City law to operate the War Memorial building.
 The Commission has custody and supervision of the War Memorial Building and the adjacent War Memorial Plaza.
 The building is a Baltimore City landmark and a major component in the National Register Business and Government Historic District.
-For more information, please visit The War Memorial website.

-An exhibit space is also located on the premises.
+Exhibit space is also located on the premises.
 The collection consists of loaned and donated artifacts from various wars in which Marylanders have fought.
 In addition, the War Memorial frequently rents temporary exhibits from museums around the country.
-To donate or loan an artifact or exhibit to the War Memorial, please contact Mr. Conor Snow at [email protected]
+Please feel free to contact us if you want to donate or loan an artifact or exhibit to the War Memorial.

 Reserve a Room

 The space may be utilized for certain municipal functions and serves as a repository for documents relating to World War II.
-For more information and instructions on how to reserve a room for an event or activity please go to https://midas.hosting/baltimorewarmemorial/webrequest.pl.
-If you have difficulty, once again please contact Conor Snow at [email protected]
+View information and instructions on how to reserve a room for an event or activity.
+However, if you have any questions or concerns regarding reserving a room or the War Memorial in general feel free to email us.

 War Memorial Arts Initiative